Zhytomyr: History

-Following the Union of Lublin, Zhytomyr became an important center of local administration, seat of the starosta, and capital of Zhytomyr County.
-Here, sejmiks of Kiev Voivodeship took place.
-In 1572, the town had 142 buildings, a manor house of the starosta and a castle.
-Following the privilege of King Sigismund III Vasa, Zhytomyr had the right for two fairs a year.

-During Khmelnytsky Uprising (1648) Zhytomyr was incorporated into Cossack Hetmanate state.

-In 1667, Zhytomyr became capital of Kiev Voivodeship, and in 1724, a Jesuit school and monastery were opened here.
-By 1765, Zhytomyr had five churches, including 3 Roman Catholic and 2 Orthodox, and 285 houses.

-In 1793 Zhytomyr was incorporated into the Russian Empire, and in 1804 was named capital of the Volhynian Governorate.

-During a brief period of Ukrainian independence (1917-1920) in 1918 the city was for a few weeks the national capital of Ukrainian People's Republic.
-Ultimately Ukrainian fight for independence failed and Ukrainian People's Republic became occupied by Soviet Union.
+During a period of Ukrainian independence (1917-1920) in 1918, the city was the national capital of Ukrainian People's Republic for a few weeks.
+Ultimately, the Ukrainian fight for independence failed and Ukrainian People's Republic became occupied by Soviet Union.
 A new Soviet Ukraine state was formed under Soviet rule - Ukrainian Soviet Socialist Republic.
 From 1920 Zhytomyr was a part of Ukrainian Soviet Socialist Republic.

+Due to one of Stalin's 5-year plans, the city suffered from the man-made famine Holodomor of 1932-1933.
+In 2008, the National Museum of the Holodomor Genocide published the National Book of Memory of the Victims of the Holodomor of 1932–1933 in Ukraine.
+Zhytomyr region – Zhytomyr.
+The book has 1116 pages and consists of three sections.
+According to historical records, more than 8015 people died during Holodomor in 1932–1933.

-During World War II Zhytomyr and the surrounding territory was, for two and a half years (first from 9 July 1941 to 12 November 1943, and again from 19 November 1943 to 31 December 1943) under Nazi German occupation and was Heinrich Himmler's Ukrainian headquarters.
+During World War II Zhytomyr and the surrounding territory was for two and a half years (first from 9 July 1941 to 12 November 1943, and again from 19 November 1943 to 31 December 1943) under Nazi German occupation and was Heinrich Himmler's Ukrainian headquarters.
 The Nazi regime in what they called the "Zhytomyr General District" became what historian Wendy Lower describes asa laboratory for… Himmler's resettlement activists… the elimination of the Jews and German colonization of the East—transformed the landscape and devastated the population to an extent that was not experienced in other parts of Nazi-occupied Europe besides Poland.
 [While]… [u]ltimately, the exigencies of the war effort and mounting partisan warfare behind the lines prevented Nazi leaders from fully developing and realizing their colonial aims in Ukraine… In addition to the immediate destruction of all Jewish communities, Himmler insisted that the Ukrainian civilian population be brought to a 'minimum.'

-During 1942-1949 Zhytomyr region was a territory of mild Ukrainian Insurgent Army (UPA) activity (UPA North), who fought for Independence of Ukraine against Nazi Germany and Soviet Union.
+During 1942-1949 Zhytomyr region was a territory of mild Ukrainian Insurgent Army (UPA) activity (UPA North), who fought for Independence of Ukraine against Nazi Germany and the Soviet Union.

-After Soviet Union defeated Nazi Germany, Zhytomyr fell under Soviet rule and became a part of Ukrainian Soviet Socialist Republic again.
+After the Soviet Union defeated Nazi Germany, Zhytomyr fell under Soviet rule and became a part of Ukrainian Soviet Socialist Republic again.

 On 24 August 1991 Ukrainian parliament announced Declaration of Independence of Ukraine.
 From 1991, Zhytomyr has been part of the independent and sovereign Ukraine.